mflu/auto_benchmarksql_cf/README.md

 -------------------------------------------------------------------------------
 <code></pre>

-  1st line is the header of the result.
+  + 1st line is the header of the result.
-  2nd line to 6th line:
+  + 2nd line to 6th line:
+<pre><code>
-  + for each kind of transaction, 2nd column is the weight (ratio) of a transaction type, you could use this column to check whether the workload is a real TPCC workload.
+  ++ for each kind of transaction, 2nd column is the weight (ratio) of a transaction type, you could use this column to check whether the workload is a real TPCC workload.
-  + for each kind of transaction, 3rd colum is the average response time (,s) of a transaction type.
+  ++ for each kind of transaction, 3rd colum is the average response time (,s) of a transaction type.
 As you see, usually write-heavy operations (Delivery and New-Order) is time-consuming.
-  + The 4th column is global weighted average response time (ms)
-  + The 5th column is global throughput (tnx/sec)
+  ++ The 4th column is global weighted average response time (ms) ++ The 5th column is global throughput (tnx/sec)
+<code></pre>
-  The last three lines are: GlobalThroughput(tnx/sec), AvgCycleTime(ms) and tpmC (new order transactions per minute).
+  + The last three lines are: GlobalThroughput(tnx/sec), AvgCycleTime(ms) and tpmC (new order transactions per minute).
-  Usually, we use global weighted average resposne time, throughput and tmpC as our benchmark result.
+  + Usually, we use global weighted average resposne time, throughput and tmpC as our benchmark result.
   + throughput ~ tmpC / 60 * 2 (if not, this is not a TPCC workload)
   + concurrency ~ throughput * AvgCycleTime /1000 (Little's Law), if specified concurrency > throughput * AvgCycleTime/1000, then client nodes meets bottleneck.
-  You could check the detailed result data in auto_benchmarksql_cf/logs/$timestamp and find the system metrics in dstat.log in the same directory, you could use the file to calculate the node's health value.
+  + You could check the detailed result data in auto_benchmarksql_cf/logs/$timestamp and find the system metrics in dstat.log in the same directory, you could use the file to calculate the node's health value.